 The recombinant vaccine and the cell-based vaccine are not produced in eggs – this makes them a good option for people with an egg allergy.

 The nasal spray vaccine is generally not recommended for people with diabetes.

 Flu vaccine by jet injector (rather than needle) is approved for people between the ages of 18 and 64.

 Talk with your healthcare team about your flu vaccine options to determine which is best for you.
 Vaccines are available either through your healthcare provider or from a local pharmacy, and most insurance plans in the US will cover the cost.
 Check out this resource to locate a clinic or other facilities that offer the flu vaccine near you.

-Additionally, the CDC now allows you to mix and match your vaccines, so you can get the Pfizer or Moderna booster shot regardless of which vaccine you first received.
-These booster shots can help you maintain your protection against serious illness and hospitalization from COVID-19.
 To learn more about how COVID impacts people with diabetes, read our article, “COVID-19 – Latest News on the Delta Variant, Booster Shots, and Mask Mandates.”